 What are the Signs and Symptoms of Brain Stroke?

 The common signs and symptoms of Brain Strokes include:

 - Paralysis/numbness, typically worse on one side of the body than the other

 - Vision problems

 - Personality/mood changes

 Usually, these symptoms develop suddenly and without any warning.
-It is important to seek immediate medical treatment if any of these signs unexpectedly arise in order to minimize brain damage.
+It is important to seek immediate medical treatment if any of these signs unexpectedly arise, so as to minimize brain damage.

 How is Brain Stroke Diagnosed?

-- Brain strokes are usually diagnosed based on symptoms and a physical examination.
+- Brain Strokes are usually diagnosed based on the presenting signs and symptoms and physical examinations.
 During the physical examination, your doctor will check your blood pressure and listen to your heart.
-They will also gather a medical history.
+They will also gather a medical history

-- A CT scan or an MRI is the most effective test to diagnose a brain stroke.
+- A CT or MRI scan is the most effective test to diagnose a brain stroke.
 It can image the brain and show if a hemorrhaging is present, if a tumor is obstructing a blood pathway, etc.

 - Cerebral angiogram highlights the blood vessels in the brain

-- Your doctor will also ask for a blood test.
-These tests will gather information on how quickly your blood clots, whether your blood sugar levels are abnormal, and if your blood chemicals are at proper levels.
+- Blood tests to help gather information on how quickly one's blood clots, whether blood sugar levels are at normal levels, and the level of certain blood chemicals

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.